Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 ![Desktop View](sheep_coding.jpg){: width="300" alt="Sheep coding." .shadow style="border-radius: 7px;"}
 _<b>Figure 3: Following existing standards rather than re-inventing new ones can save a lot of time for coding.</b>_

-A clear standard can be set by using an automated pre-commit formatting tool.
-Besides saving developers’ time from unfruitful discussions, this also ensures that no poorly formatted code can be pushed to GitHub.
+A clear standard can be set by using automated pre-commit formatting tools, called linters.
+Besides saving developers’ time from unfruitful discussions, they also ensures that no poorly formatted code can be pushed to GitHub.

 ### GitHub history